CocoaPods/guides.cocoapods.org/source/making/using-pod-lib-create.html.md

 We've tried to keep the amount in the root folder minimised, You will see the following files:

 * `.travis.yml` - a setup file for [travis-ci](https://travis-ci.org/).
+* `_Pods.xcproject` - a symlink to your Pod's project for Carthage support
 * `LICENSE` - defaulting to the [MIT License](http://en.wikipedia.org/wiki/MIT_License).
 * `MyLib.podspec` - the Podspec for your Library.
 * `README.md` - a default README in markdown.